Abdullah-02-134212-098/Voice-to-Gender/README.md

 # Voice-to-Gender
-This project focuses on developing an advanced voice recognition system that combines multiple machine learning models to achieve high accuracy and manual training on failed predictions.
+This project focuses on developing an advanced voice recognition system that combines multiple machine learning models to achieve high accuracy and retraining on failed predictions.
 The voice input will be sourced from Mike and can also be uploaded for processing.

 # Model
 I used four different models: Support Vector Classifier (SVC), Random Forest, XGBoost, and a Stacking Model in which i used Logistic Regression that combines these classifiers for improved accuracy.